Privacy Policy

 AI and model-assisted processing

-Instagrity may process essay text and grading context through AI-assisted workflows when grading or AI feedback features are enabled.
+Instagrity may process teacher, student, and classroom content through AI-assisted workflows when grading, feedback, coaching, prompt, or assessment-help features are requested.
 Premium teacher seats and teacher entitlement rules govern whether those AI features are available for a given classroom workflow.
 AI-related processing may involve third-party vendors used to operate the service.
+Provider-specific AI data handling is described in the External provider data section above.

 Retention, deletion, and archive handling